Domestic Violence Attorney in Monmouth & Ocean County

 Some cases of domestic violence are serious and others may be based on false accusations.
 Sometimes, an angry spouse will accuse his or her ex of domestic violence, hoping that this will work to his or her advantage in a child custody or spousal support case.
 If you are falsely accused of domestic violence, we can help to right these wrongs.

-In addition to criminal charges, domestic violence can jeopardize your ability to spend time with your kids and can ruin your reputation.
+In addition to criminal charges, domestic violence can jeopardize your ability to spend time with your children and/or damage your reputation.